chenmaman/ex03/README.md

 * running the project in pycharm with Anconda library

 ###General definition of project :
-* There is a group of "robots" is defined environment.
+* There is a group of "robots" is defined arena.
 * Each robot has a unique identification number (index) and the ability at any time to listen to the environment or Broadcast message, ie either when a transmitter robot receives information from the environment is not.
 * Communication model (channel): a robot can pick up only one message at any point of time.
 The more